 (f) Any lawyer having a dispute with a client regarding a fee for legal services must:

-(1) make reasonable efforts to advise his or her client of the existence of the North Carolina State Bar's program of fee dispute resolution at least 30 days prior to initiating legal proceedings to collect the disputed fee; and
+(1) at least 30 days prior to initiating legal proceedings to collect a disputed fee, notify his or her client in writing of the existence of the North Carolina State Bar’s program of fee dispute resolution; the notice shall state that if the client does not file a petition for resolution of the disputed fee with the State Bar within 30 days of the lawyer’s notification, the lawyer may initiate legal proceedings to collect the disputed fee; and

 Appropriate Fees and Expenses

 Paragraph (a) requires that lawyers charge fees that are not clearly excessive under the circumstances.
 The factors specified in (1) through (8) are not exclusive.
 Nor will each factor be relevant in each instance.
 Paragraph (a) also requires that expenses for which the client will be charged must not be clearly excessive.
 A lawyer may seek reimbursement for expenses for in-house services, such as copying, or for other expenses incurred in-house, such as telephone charges, either by charging a reasonable amount to which the client has agreed in advance or by charging an amount that reasonably reflects the cost incurred by the lawyer.